jonelantha/react-responsive-pagination/packages/docs/content/bootstrap-pagination/index.md

 ### Previous and Next Labels

-Change the default labels for the previous and next buttons by setting the `previousLabel` and `nextLabel` props:
+Change the default labels for the previous and next buttons by setting the `previousLabel` and `nextLabel` props, see examples below

+If needed, the ARIA labels can also be changed by setting the `ariaPreviousLabel` and `ariaNextLabel` props, please see [Props Reference](#props-reference) below

 **Example - Text labels**